DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 Note, providers should store the returned ECF participant declaration ID for management tasks.

-### Notify DfE a participant has completed training
+### Submit a declaration to notify DfE a participant has completed training

 To notify DfE that a participant has completed their training, providers must submit a `completed` declaration in line with [milestone dates](LINK NEEDED).